 This was the last week of June.
 We then got hooked up with an oncologist.
 She felt that chemotherapy wouldn’t hurt things and might slow the progress of the disease; this was the only option we were given because of the advanced stage of cancer.

-We started chemotherapy with the agreement between us that as long as it didn’t seem to hurt him or make him feel sick, we would try it.
+We started chemotherapy with the agreement that as long as it didn’t seem to hurt him or make him feel sick, we would try it.
 My best friend’s wedding (in which I was a bridesmaid) was 700 miles away on July 9, 2011.
 Joey seemed to be tolerating the treatment well and still seemed happy with a great appetite.
-We decided that we would pack up both dogs and head to the wedding in Memphis so that my family could see Joey at least one more time.
+So we decided that we would pack up both dogs and head to the wedding in Memphis so that my family could see Joey at least one more time.

-At this time I was hoping to have Joey at least through the end of the year.
+At this time, I was hoping to have Joey at least through the end of the year.

 I had no idea if the chemo was working or not.
-We got through the wedding and Joey had a great time swimming in the pond near my family’s house and seeing everyone.
+We got through the wedding, and Joey had a great time swimming in the pond near my family’s house and seeing everyone.
 I am SO glad he had that time because that was one of his favorite things to do.
 We got home on July 10, 2012.
-Joey was scheduled for another chemo session and we, as usual, we’re looking for a potential drop in his white blood count.
+Joey was scheduled for another chemo session, and we, as usual, were looking for a potential drop in his white blood count.

 The day after the treatment, his blood test came back fine.